chechiachang/my-speeches/notes/circleci/circleci.md

 Environment Variables

 Scope of vars should be as small as possible.
 Know a variable is consumed by which command in which line.

+Container Lifecycle
+1. It takes about 10 second to generate new container.
+Make sure your work is more than the init cost.

+# Workflows

+Separete checkout, install, test, build, deployment

+# Cache

+Cache across workflows while workspace along with a single workflow.
+Cache persist across workflows.
+Cache is mapped by key to directory.

+Cache is immutable.
+That is, cache exists won't be overwriten by new cache with same key.
+Cache key should match cache lifecycle.
+When to create a new cache.
+- Source code and .git should mapper by {{ .Branch }}-{{ .Revision }}
+- Tools should mapper by v1-{{ .Branch }} with a valid default key: v1- so there is cache for first-time-build branches.